Javidek/Webscraping-Learning/README.md

 # Webscraping-learning
-### This program is connect https://www.truecar.com and price predict miles,product,year and accident machine base on Algorithm decision tree
+### This program is webscraping and save datat in mysql , fetch info
+###connect https://www.truecar.com and price predict miles,product,year and accident machine base on Algorithm decision tree